New Zealand Geotechnical Society

-The early history of the Society has been recorded by John Blakeley (1978) in his paper “TWENTY YEARS ON - A HISTORY OF THE N.Z.
+The early history of the Society has been recorded by John Blakeley (1978) in his paper “TWENTY YEARS ON – A HISTORY OF THE N.Z.
 GEOMECHANICS SOCIETY” and extracts from the article have been used in this brief history.
-This outline was initially compiled by David Jennings (1992) with updates being added by Stephen Crawford (2001) and more recently Kate Williams (2010).
+This outline was initially compiled by David Jennings (1992) with updates being added by Stephen Crawford (2001), Kate Williams (2010) and more recently, Gavin Alexander (2018).

 The original impetus for the formation of the Society came in 1956 when the Second Australia-New Zealand Conference on Soil Mechanics and Foundation Engineering (which was a regional conference of the International Society for Soil Mechanics and Foundation Engineering) was held at Canterbury University College.
 As there was no organisation in New Zealand to represent the International Society, the organisation of the conference was undertaken by the University and it was a very successful conference.

-Following on from this, Mr P J Alley, one of the pioneers of soil mechanics in New Zealand pressed for the formation of a New Zealand national committee.
-Mr Alley, who was an individual member of the International Society, was most concerned that New Zealand had no voice at executive meetings and was in effect represented by the Australian National Committee.
-In January 1958, he, along with Mr J W Ridley (as appointed by the 1958 NZIE Annual Conference), convened a meeting in Wellington on 24 April 1958 with the purpose of forming a national committee which would consist of representatives from each of the two university engineering schools, the Department of Scientific and Industrial Research (DSIR), the Ministry of Works, the NZ Railways, and two representatives of the NZIE.
+Following on from this, Mr P J Alley, one of the pioneers of soil mechanics in New Zealand, pressed for the formation of a New Zealand national committee.
+Mr Alley, who was an individual member of the International Society, was most concerned that New Zealand had no voice at executive meetings and was, in effect, represented by the Australian National Committee.
+In January 1958, he, along with Mr J W Ridley (as appointed by the 1958 New Zealand Institute of Engineers (NZIE) Annual Conference) convened a meeting in Wellington on 24th April 1958 with the purpose of forming a national committee which would consist of representatives from each of the two university engineering schools, the Department of Scientific and Industrial Research (DSIR), the Ministry of Works, the NZ Railways and two representatives of the NZIE.
 A committee was appointed consisting of Professor P W Taylor from Auckland University, Mr Alley from Canterbury University, Dr R D Northey from the DSIR, Mr V A Murphy from NZ Railways and Mr Ridley from the Ministry of Works.
 The NZIE representatives were Mr N W Collins from the Ministry of Works and Mr T A H Dodd from R G Brickell, Consulting Engineers.
 Mr A G Hutchinson from Auckland City Engineer’s Department was subsequently appointed as a third NZIE representative.

-The first meeting of the Committee was held on 17 July 1958.
+The first meeting of the Committee was held on 17th July 1958.
 Mr Ridley was elected Chairman and Dr Northey Secretary.
-Statutes for the Society “New Zealand National Society for Soil Mechanics and Foundation Engineering” were drawn up, the subscription was set at ten shillings per annum, and the International Society and the Australian National Committee were informed that the embryo group was under way.
+Statutes for the Society “New Zealand National Society for Soil Mechanics and Foundation Engineering” were drawn up, the subscription was set at ten shillings per annum and the International Society and the Australian National Committee were informed that the embryo group was under way.

 In November 1970 the first issue of the Society’s newsletter “NZ Geomechanics News” was published with Mr J P Blakeley as Editor.
 This newsletter has been produced regularly twice yearly ever since.

-In 1972, the Society changed its name to the “NZ Geomechanics Society” and became the official body in New Zealand representing the International Association of Engineering Geology (IAEG) and the International Society of Rock Mechanics (ISRM) as well as the International Society for Soil Mechanics and Foundation Engineering (ISSMFE).
+In 1972, the Society changed its name to the “NZ Geomechanics Society” and became the official body in New Zealand representing the International Association of Engineering Geology (IAEG), the International Society of Rock Mechanics (ISRM) as well as the International Society for Soil Mechanics and Foundation Engineering (ISSMFE).
 During the ten years 1962-1972, membership had grown from 48 to nearly 200.
-Since then, the membership has grown steadily to now with more than 750 members.
+Since then, the membership has grown steadily to now with more than 1100 members.

 The NZ Geomechanics Lecture was conceived in 1974 primarily to honour individuals who have made a notable contribution to New Zealand geomechanics.
 By 2010 thirteen lectures had been presented to members over the years.